Quantum Machine Learning for Distributed Quantum Protocols with Local Operations and Noisy Classical Communications: Introduction

+As summarized in the previous subsections, the design of LOCCNet in \cite{LOCCNet_Nature_2021} assumes ideal, noiseless, classical communications.
+In contrast, in this paper, we study the case in which communication takes place over \textit{noisy binary symmetric channels}.
+The specific contributions are as follows.

+\begin{itemize} \item As seen in Fig. \ref{fig: Ent_dist_problem_formulation}, we first introduce NA-LOCCNet as a novel PQC-based architecture for distributed entanglement distillation (see Fig. \ref{fig: Ent_dist_proposed NA-LOCCNet}) that is designed with the goal of maximizing the average fidelity while accounting for the randomness caused by communication errors.

-While the reviewed existing solutions assume ideal classical communications, this paper studies the case, illustrated in Fig. 1, in which the CC link between Alice and Bob is noisy.
-To address this more challenging scenario, we introduce ansatzes for the PQCs to be applied by Alice and Bob that allow the joint processing of two qubit pairs.
-The proposed design targets the optimization of the probability of successful detection while accounting for the presence of CC noise.
-The introduced approach, termed Noise Aware-LOCCNet (NA-LOCCNet), is shown via experiments to have significant advantages over existing protocols designed for noiseless communications.
-Furthermore, we observe that, depending on the level of classical noise, a larger level of entanglement-breaking noise can be advantageous to facilitate successful decentralized discrimination.
+\item Then, we adapt the NA-LOCCNet framework for the problem of distributed quantum state discrimination (see Fig. \ref{fig: QSD two pair}) with the goal of maximizing the average probability of successful detection for quantum state discrimination.

+\item The introduced NA-LOCCNet is shown via experiments to have significant advantages over existing protocols designed for noiseless communications.
+Furthermore, in quantum state discrimination we make the important observation that, depending on the level of classical noise, a larger level of entanglement-breaking noise can be advantageous to facilitate successful distributed discrimination. \end{itemize}
-In the related work \cite{Hari_entanglement_distillation_LOCCNet}, we have addressed the distinct problem of distributed entanglement distillation, and proposed a noise aware protocol that operates in the presence of noisy CC.
-Problem setting, ansatzes, and main results in \cite{Hari_entanglement_distillation_LOCCNet} have no bearing on the contributions of this paper.